-- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price as per the submitted bid. - (2) Elias Motsoaledi Local Municipality will in the tender document include a condition stating clearly that the award of the tender maybe subjected to price negotiation with the preferred tenderer - (3) Minutes of such negotiations must be kept for record purposes.
+- (1) The accounting officer may negotiate the final terms of a contract with bidders identified through a competitive bidding process as preferred bidders, provided that such negotiation - - (a) does not allow any preferred bidder a second or unfair opportunity; - (b) is not to the detriment of any other bidder; and - (c) does not lead to a higher price as per the submitted bid. - (2) Minutes of such negotiations must be kept for record purposes.